 The Education and Training Career Cluster® focuses on planning, managing, and providing education and training services and related learning support services.
 All parts of courses are designed to introduce learners to the various careers available within the Education and Training career cluster.

 Successful completion of the Teaching and Training program of study will fulfill requirements of the Public Service Endorsement.
-Approved Statewide Program of Study - September 2019
+Approved Statewide Program of Study - September 2019 as a camp counselor.

 EDUCATION & TRAINING

 Principles of Education and Training